 Sentikki kennel is proud to be a registered Breeder of Merit since 2014.

 Our dogs and puppies live on a 100-acre farm, as part of the family.
 We have forests and meadows and our own creek to explore.
 It is a good place to live, and a good place to grow up.
 We have our own chickens and even our own stork nest right next to the house.
-We also have our own foxes and wild boar on the farm but that's another story - we would rather not have them here, and they rather don't care.
+We also have our own foxes, deer and wild boar on the farm but that's another story - we would rather not have them here, and they rather don't care.

 We are a small hobby breeder.
 Sentikki dogs are show dogs, obedience and agility dogs, some are licensed therapy dogs, but first and foremost our dogs are appreciated family members.
 You know, the kind that like to come to the seashore with you, sleep under your chair while you work, have a taste if the burgers or pancakes are done just right, and crowd outside the bathroom door when you take a shower.

 The focus of our breeding program is healthy, well socialized, breed-typical puppies that will make a good family companion.
 Our puppies live in close contact with people and are used to the everyday activity and noise of a busy household.
 We invest enormous amounts of time and effort into our litters, and we have the luxury of raising puppies only once or twice a year.

-We do temperament testing, annual eye exams, hip and elbow X-rays, genetic tests for HSF4, CEA, PRA and MDR1 of all our breeding stock.
+We do temperament testing, annual eye exams, hip and elbow X-rays, genetic tests for HSF4, CEA, PRA, MDR1 and DM of all our breeding stock.
 Please see here a detailed description of potential health and genetic problems in the breed, and what you can do to avoid them.